 ARTH-140 Modern Art

-This course provides a broad survey of modern and contemporary art through the 21st century.
-As we study major artistic developments in Europe and the United states, we will identify changing ideas about art’s traditions, social functions, and philosophical concerns, especially in relationship to the critical concept of Modernism in the 20th century.
+This course provides a selective survey of modern and contemporary art.
+As we study major artistic developments in Europe and the United States, we will identify changing ideas about art’s traditions, social functions, and philosophical concerns, especially in relationship to the critical concept of Modernism in the 20th century.
 Although most discussions will revolve around painting and sculpture, we will also explore how innovations in photography, architecture and performance are essential to understanding art of this period.
+Throughout the course we will emphasize historical contexts (wars, discoveries, political issues, and sometimes personal concerns) that generated artistic responses.
 Readings, group discussions, writing assignments, and visits to area museums will supplement class lectures.

 By the end of this course, students should